mosi-arch/research/CipherPunk/08-Euler.md

 ---

-Calculate the value of Euler's number using the infinite series method with n terms.
+**Calculate the value of Euler's number using the infinite series method with n terms**.

+- python:
 ```py
 def calculate_euler(n):
     """